 Stephen Ramsey, well-known conductor in the Twin Cities metropolitan area, is beginning his 22nd year as music director/conductor of the Austin Symphony Orchestra.
 He is the founding music director and conductor of the Dakota Valley Symphony and Chorus, and also directs the Dakota Valley Summer Pops Orchestra and Chorale and the Health Sciences Orchestra of the University of Minnesota.
 Ramsey earned his Master of Music degree in orchestral conducting from the University of Missouri--Kansas City Conservatory of Music, and has studied with Leonard Slatkin, Max Rudolph and Maurice Jones.

 Morgan Dickman - President

 Morgan Dickman is an Elementary Teacher with Austin Public Schools.
-She earned her Elementary Education with Special Education and Reading endorsements from Wartburg College in Waverly, IA.
-In Austin, Morgan is involved in many musical events including the Austin Symphony Orchestra, Vocals for the Austin Big Band, Austin Packer’s B-Squad Volleyball Books, and Riverland & Summerset Theater Productions.
+She earned her Elementary Education degree with Special Education and Reading endorsements from Wartburg College in Waverly, IA.
+In Austin, Morgan is involved in many musical events including the Austin Symphony Orchestra, and Riverland & Summerset Theater Productions.
 In her spare time, Morgan loves to watch movies, try out new restaurants, and play with her two dogs.

 Jim Herrick - Vice President